cioina/alexei-cioina.b9ad.pro-us-east-1.openshiftapps.com/posts/6-faq.md

 Yes, all components of `ng-zorro-antd` can be imported separately.

-### Why ng-zorro-antd use less？ Can I use sass instead？
+### Why ng-zorro-antd use less？ Can I use sass instead

 ng-zorro-antd follow the design spec of Ant Design, which could customize theme by less. `@angular/cli` support using both `less` and `sass` in the same project, they could work together.